 Read our guide to understand how wheelchair converted vehicles compare with converted cars.

 Choosing cars for disability

 Deciding which type you will need depends on the nature of your disability, first and foremost.
 Then, think about both your current situation and what changes could occur in the next few years.

-You will also need to take into consideration aspects such as your budget, personal preferences (ie. do you want to drive or prefer someone else to drive you), ability to enter and exit a vehicle, lifestyle, family size, and what type of mobility devices you use (if at all).
+You will also need to take into consideration aspects such as your budget, personal preferences.
+For example, do you want to drive or prefer someone else to drive you?
+Also consider your ability to enter and exit a vehicle, lifestyle, family size, and what type of mobility devices you use (if at all).

-Before we delve further into vehicle options for people with disability, be aware that you may be able to purchase your specialised vehicle through a funding organisation.
+Before we delve further into vehicle options for people with disability, be aware that you may be able to purchase your specialised vehicle through a funding organisation like the NDIS.
 See our article here that covers these funders, once you have decided what you need.

 Research vehicle options for people with disability

 Whether you are purchasing a WAV or a converted vehicle, it’s important to do your research.
-Shopping around is vital to making the right decision for your needs.
+Shopping around is vital when choosing and buying cars for disability.

 Not all cars are able to be converted as needed.
 Also, only certain makes and models will only allow for particular conversions – not necessarily all those you want to apply.